craigfrancis/php-is-literal-rfc/readme-v2.txt

 var id = 123,
     field = 'name',
-    sql = example`WHERE id = ${id} ORDER BY ${field}`;
+    sql = example`WHERE id = ${id} ORDER BY ${field}`; // The Template

 console.log(sql);
 </code>

-PHP cannot use //`// (execute shell command), but could use //```//.
+PHP cannot use //`// (execute shell command), but could use //```// (which can be tricky for MarkDown).

 Instead of calling a function directly, PHP could create a //TemplateLiteral// object, providing methods like //getStringParts()// and //getValues()//, so the object can be passed to a library to check and use.

-Concatenation can help readability, and to conditionally add SQL/HTML.
-By using a TemplateLiteral object, it would be possible to concatenate Templates with //$a = ```$a b```//, and supporting the concatenation in other ways would be up for debate:
+By using a //TemplateLiteral// object, it would be possible to concatenate with //$a = ```$a b```//.
+Concatenation is often used help readability, and conditionally add SQL/HTML.
+Supporting concatenation in other ways would be up for debate, e.g.

 <code php>
 $sql = ```$sql AND category = $category```;

-$sql = ```deleted ``` . ($archive ? ```IS NOT NULL``` :  ```IS NULL```);
+$sql = ```deleted ``` . ($archive ? ```IS NOT NULL``` :  ```IS NULL```); // Maybe

 if ($name) {
-    $sql .= ``` AND name = $name```;
+    $sql .= ``` AND name = $name```; // Maybe
 }
 </code>

-Tagged Templates might be a nice feature to have, but they are unlikely to be used by many developers to solve Injection Vulnerabilities (as is the case in NodeJS).
+Tagged Templates might be a nice feature to have (in some cases they can be easier to read); but they are unlikely to be used by many developers to solve Injection Vulnerabilities (as is the case in NodeJS).
 Developers often believe their Database Abstractions or Parameterised Queries have completely solved Injection Vulnerabilities (but mistakes happen).
 Therefore, getting //all// developers to replace //all// of their sensitive LiteralStrings with Templates is unlikely.
 While changing the quote character is fairly easy, it is time-consuming, and risky for those without tests.
 In both cases any escaping functions would need to be removed (so no advantage there).
 Also, libraries wouldn't be able to use until PHP 8.X is the minimum supported version; and consideration would need to be given for things like identifying field-name variables in SQL.

 [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/alternatives/tagged-templates.php|Example]] / [[https://github.com/craigfrancis/php-is-literal-rfc/commit/1dc5f4fb425009d03a640036a1022f88c4a0533d?diff=unified|Diff]]